 Carole /ca-r-ole/ [2 sylls.] as a name for girls is of Old German origin, and the name Carole means "free man".
-Carole is an alternate spelling of Carol (Old German): originally a male name.
+Carole is an alternate spelling, with the suffix -e, of Carol (Old German): originally a male name.
 Carole is also a variant of Caroline (Old German).

 Carole▼ has 18 more alternative forms via Carol, Caroline: Carely, Carla▼, Carlen, Carley▼, Carllen, Carly▲, Caro, Carola, Carolan, Carolee▼, Carolein, Carolena, Carolin, Caroly, Carolyn▼, Carolyne, Carrie▼ and Carrola.Kreatif forms: Canrole, Caroze, Clarole. [more]

 Carole is a very popular first name for women (#275 out of 4276, Top 6%) and a slightly less popular last name for all people (#75466 out of 150436, Top 50%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Carole for girls.
 Carole entered the list in 1910-1919 and reached its top rank of #60 in the U.S. during the years 1940-1949, but is not ranked at the moment.
 (2014 Birth Statistics)